microsoft/MixedRealityToolkit-Unity/External/HoloToolkit/Sharing/DocSource/MDFiles/README.md

-HoloToolkit.Sharing                        {#mainpage}
+MixedRealityToolkit.Sharing                        {#mainpage}
 ============
 ## Description

-The HoloToolkit.Sharing library allows applications to span multiple devices, and enables holographic collaboration.
+The MixedRealityToolkit.Sharing library allows applications to span multiple devices, and enables holographic collaboration.

-Originally developed for OnSight, a collaboration between SOTA (a Microsoft studio) and NASA to enhance their existing Mars rover planning tool with HoloLens, HoloToolkit.Sharing enables users to use multiple devices for a task by allowing the apps running on each device communicate and stay in sync seamlessly in real time.
+Originally developed for OnSight, a collaboration between SOTA (a Microsoft studio) and NASA to enhance their existing Mars rover planning tool with HoloLens, MixedRealityToolkit.Sharing enables users to use multiple devices for a task by allowing the apps running on each device communicate and stay in sync seamlessly in real time.

 Users can also collaborate with other users (who are also using multiple devices) who may be in the same room or working remotely.